 Surprisingly coupled with God’s mercy is His ability to no longer remember our offenses once forgiveness has been requested and received.
-According to His mercy that was paid for in full with the blood of His Son, God remembers us, and yet chooses not to remember our past forgiven sins.
+According to His mercy that was paid for in full with the blood of His Son, our Savior Jesus, God remembers us, and yet chooses not to remember our past forgiven sins.
 If mercy is requested, mercy is offered to be received!
 Why then do so many wait so long or never ask at all?

 Could our answer lie in that all the paths of the Lord lead to mercy and truth?
 In other words, to receive the mercy of God for our sins, we must also be receiving the truth of God’s Word.
 They go hand in hand.
 “All the paths of the LORD are mercy and truth, [and here is the key], to such as keep [or obey] His covenant [God’s Word] and His testimonies.”
 And so, we must ask ourselves, are we keeping the written and preserved Word of God?
 Are we allowing God’s Holy Spirit to teach us His paths which are revealed in His Word?

 Mercy and grace along with God’s forgiveness of our sins is free for the taking, but they are not cheap!
 Jesus gave His all upon the cross at Calvary that we might experience His atonement for our sin stained past.
-That same atonement affords us his mercy if we are guilty of sin in the present, and it affords us His grace if we request His cleansing of sin in the future.
+That same atonement affords us His mercy if we are guilty of sin in the present, and it affords us His grace if we request His cleansing of sin in the future.
 His mercy is being extended but is His mercy being received?

-His requirement and His condition to our full pardon is that we seek His forgiveness through our repentance and that we are obedient and keep His Word!
+God’s requirement and His condition to our full pardon is that we seek His forgiveness through our repentance and that we are obedient and keep His Word!
 I understand that just the mention of conditions being attached to God’s promises is in opposition to recent teaching of the Word of God, but is that teaching true or false?
 Does that recent teaching contradict the Word of God?
 And if it does, we should believe the Word of God!

 A Few Final Words: